Operation Ganga: Reactions

 A number of stranded Indian students in Ukraine had criticised Indian government's rescue efforts.
 They had also uploaded a number of videos on social media to highlight their plight in Ukraine.
 The criticism intensified after an Indian student was killed in the Russian shelling of Kharkiv.
 In response, several supporters of the ruling Bharatiya Janata Party, including individuals followed by ministers in the central government, resorted to online harassment and misinformation targeting students, especially those who were related to opposition politicians or even just criticised the government.
 Such supporters even spread pro-Russia propaganda and misinformation, claiming that Russia said it would ensure the safety of Indian students and would not shoot down Indian airliners (no Indian airliners ever flew over Ukraine during the war) and even stopped their war for six hours at India's request.

 A number of Indian politicians and citizens had also criticised government's efforts and accused it of not doing enough to rescue the students.
 They also asked government to scale up its efforts to rescue the stranded Indian students.
 On 28 February, an unidentified Indian student interrupted the reporting of Gaurav Sawant, an Indian journalist, and said that there was no help and no representative to assist them.

 However, the government was later praised, sometimes by officials within the government itself, for carrying out the operation successfully by evacuating close to 20,000 Indian nationals from Ukraine.
 Prime Minister Narendra Modi said that the mission was a success due to 'India's growing influence', and stated that it was carried out when other countries were facing problems.

+In popular culture

+The 2023 non-fiction book The Life of Tolka, co-authored by Nitin Chopra and Niveditha Preeth, provides a first-hand account of an Indian medical student's (Chopra) survival and eventual evacuation during the conflict.
+It is being made into a movie.
+Another film, Operation Ganga, directed by Vishnu Mohan and starring Mohanlal is currently in production.